-In consideration for you agreeing to fully comply with and be bound by these Terms, we grant you a non-exclusive, non-assignable, non-transferable, non-sub-licensable licence to use Doctap solely and strictly for your own personal (save as provided at clause 4.2 below), non-commercial use for the sole purpose of submitting a Request for an Appointment.
+In consideration for you agreeing to fully comply with and be bound by these Terms, we grant you a non-exclusive, non-assignable, non-transferable, non-sub-licensable licence to use Doctap solely and strictly for your own personal (save as provided at clause 3.2 below), non-commercial use for the sole purpose of making a Booking for an Appointment.

-If the Patient is not you, you may only submit a Request on Doctap for that Patient, if:
+If the Patient is not you, you may only make a Booking on Doctap for that Patient, if:

 the Patient is under the age of 16 years old;

 you are the parent or guardian of that Patient;